craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ## Learned Spellcasting
 ###### REQ: #.EXP
 ###### xAP
-'You have spent time and energy studying and '
+'You have spent time and energy studying and practicing the manipulation of your local reality to the point of reasonable consistency.'

 Content!